Attempting a Frontal Assault on a Fire

 - Do you have an anchor point?
 How would you establish an anchor point for a frontal assault on a fire?

 - Are you informed on strategy, tactics, and hazards?
-Consider what could happen if someone has a different approach than you; i.e., the IC has a burnout operation planned while you are attempting frontal assault.
+Consider what could happen if someone has implemented a different approach; for example, the Incident Commander (IC) has a burnout operation planned while you are attempting frontal assault.

 - Is the terrain favorable to holding the fire?
 Discuss ways the terrain will influence where you will make a stand.

-- Are you relying on aircraft for support operation?
-Any operation, especially frontal assault, should not need air resources to be safe.
+- Are you relying on aircraft to support the operation?
+Any operation, especially frontal assault, should not need air resources to be completed safely.

-In order to reduce the risks, reassess your tactics, post lookouts, identify situations in which firefighters may be enticed to attempt frontal assault on a fire.
+To reduce the risks, reassess your tactics, post lookouts, and identify situations in which firefighters may be enticed to attempt frontal assault on a fire.
 Review why this may or may not be a good idea.

 - 10 & 18 Poster, PMS 110-18